 Screening Outcome Yes /No /Not At This Stage Further Action Required Lead Officer Timescale for Resolution Was a significant impact from the project, policy or strategy identified?
-Not at this stage Does the project, policy of strategy require to be amended to have a positive impact?
-Not at this stage Does a Full Impact Assessment need to undertaken?
-Not at this stage If none of the above is required, please recommend the next steps to be taken. (i.e. is there a strategic group that can monitor any future impacts as part of implementation?)
-Consultation with transport organisations and emergency services.
-Publication of Proposals for general public Martin Sherriff
+No Does the project, policy of strategy require to be amended to have a positive impact?
+No Does a Full Impact Assessment need to undertaken?
+No If none of the above is required, please recommend the next steps to be taken. (i.e. is there a strategic Consultation with transport organisations and emergency services.
+Publication of Proposals for general public.
+Martin Sherriff group that can monitor any future impacts as part of implementation?)